c-rack/cbor-java/README.md

 ## Contribution Process

-This project uses the [C4.1 process](http://rfc.zeromq.org/spec:22) for all code changes.
+This project uses the [C4 process](https://rfc.zeromq.org/spec:42/C4/) for all code changes.

-> "Everyone, without distinction or discrimination, SHALL have an equal right to become a Contributor under the terms of this contract."

-### tl;dr

-1. Check for [open issues](https://github.com/c-rack/cbor-java/issues) or [open a new issue](https://github.com/c-rack/cbor-java/issues/new) to start a discussion around a feature idea or a bug
-2. Fork the [cbor-java repository on GitHub](https://github.com/c-rack/cbor-java) to start making your changes
-3. Write a test which shows that the bug was fixed or that the feature works as expected
-4. Send a pull request
-5. Your pull request is merged and you are added to the [list of contributors](https://github.com/c-rack/cbor-java/graphs/contributors)

 ## License

-    Copyright 2013-2016 Constantin Rack
+    Copyright 2013-2017 Constantin Rack

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.